neo4j/neo4j/advanced/src/main/distribution/text/data/README.md

-${product.fullname} data Directory
+${server.fullname} data Directory
 =======================================

-This directory contains all live data managed by this server.
+This directory contains all live data managed by this server, including database files, logs, and other "live" files.